egladysh/shadow/README.md

 A [src/main.cpp](src/main.cpp) is the source for the tests described in the article.
 It depends on the [png++](http://www.nongnu.org/pngpp/) library.

-The image folder has the test images used.
+The image folder contains the test images used.